stavpap/sweagle/README.md

 The database access layer classes can be found in the com.syntax.sweagleapi.repository package.
 They define the Spring Data Repositories for interacting with the MySQL database.

+# UI

+The basic UI has the following functionality:

+ - List all the datasets existing.
+ - Parse payload data as image(so if a dataset with payload data a base64 encoded image is inserted using the api then the UI will display this dataset with the image)

 # Suggestions for further improvements